TedHusted/awake/awake.md/awake.md

 ***

 Phoebe: OK, we are in the Command Center now, Oceanus.
-What is so important that we can only meet here?
-And why it cannot wait for the next scheduled council meeting?

 The Command Center is spartan, even by Elysium standards.
 One wall at the far end is covered by a hologram display equipped with five projectors and an ansible device.
 Another smaller three-dimensional hologram display hangs over the center of the table.
 Clocks showing the time on major colonies align the left and right sides of the room.
 The walls are a plain, institutional violet, like most of the outpost.
 There are no decorations.

+Phoebe: What is so important that we can only meet here?
+And why it cannot wait for the next scheduled council meeting?

 Oceanus: I know it seems melodramatic, but security is crucial right now.